Eugenia-Z/DistributedSys/Week3/LoadBalancing.md

 5. Random Selection

 - Selects a server randomly for each request, useful for evenly distributing traffic in a simple setup.

+6. Sticky Sessions (Session Persistence)

+– A user’s requests are routed to the same server for stateful applications.